-We are currently: (i) completed enrollment in our Phase III trial for Piclidenoson in the treatment of psoriasis, with topline results expected in the second quarter of 2022, (ii) preparing to commence a Phase III trial for Namodenoson in the treatment of advanced liver cancer and expect to commence patient enrollment in the second quarter of 2022, (iii) conducting a Phase IIb study of Namodenoson in the treatment of NASH, having recently commenced enrollment, (iv) investigating additional compounds, targeting the A3 adenosine receptor, for the treatment of erectile dysfunction, and (v) developing formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR.
+Currently, (i) we are preparing a registration plan for the FDA protocol for our upcoming Phase III pivotal trial following a recent submission of a registration plan to the EMA and successful completion of our Phase III trial for Piclidenoson in the treatment of psoriasis, (ii) we are conducting a pivotal Phase III trial for Namodenoson in the treatment of advanced liver cancer which is open for enrollment, (iii) we are conducting a Phase IIb study of Namodenoson in the treatment of NASH, (iv) we are investigating additional compounds, targeting the A3 adenosine receptor, for the treatment of erectile dysfunction, and (v) we are conducting pre-clinical studies with formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR.
+Since inception, we have incurred significant losses in connection with our research and development.